itlinuxmaker/DNS_Failover/README.md

    - MySQL (port 3306)

 2. Checks MySQL socket availability and memory capacity
+3. Checks the vmail partition of the mail server for faulty inodes.

-3. If a service is unreachable on one server:
+4. If a service is unreachable on one server:
    - Logs the failure
    - Performs DNS failover by updating CNAME records to point to the backup server
-4. When the primary server becomes reachable again, the DNS records are restored automatically.
+5. When the primary server becomes reachable again, the DNS records are restored automatically.
-5. If an nsupdate is triggered, i.e. one of the mail servers is not reachable, an email is sent to the person entered in the config (since version 1.3.0).
+6. If an nsupdate is triggered, i.e. one of the mail servers is not reachable, an email is sent to the person entered in the config (since version 1.3.0).

 ---